Chemical Datasheet

 SMALL FIRE: Dry chemical, soda ash, lime or sand.

 LARGE FIRE: DRY sand, dry chemical, soda ash or lime or withdraw from area and let fire burn.
-FOR CHLOROSILANES, DO NOT USE WATER; use AFFF alcohol-resistant medium-expansion foam; DO NOT USE dry chemicals, soda ash or lime on chlorosilane fires (large or small) as they may release large quantities of hydrogen gas that may explode.
+FOR CHLOROSILANES, DO NOT USE WATER; use alcohol-resistant foam; DO NOT USE dry chemicals, soda ash or lime on chlorosilane fires (large or small) as they may release large quantities of hydrogen gas that may explode.
 If it can be done safely, move undamaged containers away from the area around the fire.

 Non-Fire Response